-In Property Tax Year 2018, 4.5% of property tax collections statewide (including oil and gas production and equipment tax) were distributed to the State for payment of principal and interest on general obligation bonds.
+In property tax year 2020, 4.6 percent of property tax collections statewide (including oil and gas production and equipment tax) were distributed to the State for payment of principal and interest on general obligation bonds.

 State law provides a mechanism by which, in the event of a dispute with respect to property taxes owed, a taxpayer may make payment under protest.
 Such monies may not be spent by property tax recipients until the taxpayer's claim has been decided.
 At that time, the monies are distributed either to the county or the taxpayer, depending on the outcome of the taxpayer's claim.
 As a result, counties may experience delays in receiving tax revenues or may be required to refund monies already received.